tk3fftk/pixel-retro-for-fitbit/README.md

 :heart: Heart Rate is represented by the number of hearts (a heart represents 10 Heart Rate)

-:athletic_shoe: Steps is represented as `SCORE`
+:athletic_shoe: Your main goal (one of steps, distance, calories, floors, AZM) is represented as `SCORE`

 :calendar: Month and date are represented as `STAGE` (MM-DD)

-:watch: Always-on Display
+:watch: Always-on Display (if enabled to use in real devices)

 ---